-Elementary Education Residency Licensure Certificate Program
+Elementary and High School Residency Licensure Certificate Programs

 Central Piedmont is now an Educator Preparation Program (EPP school) that offers the following:

-• supportive coursework
+- supportive coursework

-• one-on-one coaching with trained professionals
+- one-on-one coaching with trained professionals

-• in-person observations
+- in-person observations

-• support in and out of the classroom through the first three years of teaching
+- support in and out of the classroom through the first three years of teaching

 Central Piedmont offers six courses to be taken over two years, focused on the pedagogy of teaching as well as preparation for licensure and certification.
 The program will meet the individual needs of each student while working in cohorts with other teachers in the same residency program.